Tanzania Travel Guide

 What happens if I need to descend?

-As a condition of our public liability insurance we run a fully integrated Safety Management System.
-This includes detailed procedures for emergency descent.
-Depending where you are on the mountain this may involve being carried by porters, being transported on a mobile stretcher, using a 4x4 or helicopter. -
+As a condition of our public liability insurance we have a tried and tested Evacuation Procedure in place should you need to descend due to injury or illness.
+Depending where you are on the mountain and your condition, this may involve being supported to walk down with a porter or guide's assistance, being transported on a mobile stretcher, using a 4x4 or a helicopter rescue. -

 What travel insurance do you recommend?

 There are a number of specialists who provide Kilimanjaro travel insurance.
-We particularly recommend Dogtag and World Nomad.
+We are not qualified to recommend specific insurance policies, however guests who have travelled with us before have used companies such as Snow card, Dog Tag, Campbell & Irvine and World Nomads.
 Whoever you arrange insurance with, you must be sure it covers you to trek to an altitude of 6,000m. -

 Are there any age restrictions on climbers?

 Kilimanjaro Park Authority do not allow any climbers on the mountain younger than 12 years of age.
 There is no maximum - our oldest client who summited was 75.
 You should be aware though that we do not allow children younger than 16 to join an open group.
-This is primarily because we feel that for children under 16 we need to provide the more personalised care that is only available on a private trip.
-Also, we have sometimes had negative feedback from adults about having children on a climb with them. -
+This is primarily because we feel that children under 16 require more personalised care that is only available on a private trip.
+For children aged 16-17, an adult over the age of 18 must also be accompanying them on the trip. -

 What is the best way to get to Kilimanjaro?